Miss Arkansas Teen USA

 The Miss Arkansas Teen USA competition is the pageant that selects the representative for the state of Arkansas in the Miss Teen USA pageant.

 The state pageant was directed by Premier Pageants from 2002 to 2007 before becoming part of the Vanbros organization, headquartered in Lenexa, Kansas.
 In 2007, Vanbros group took over the management of the pageant with the Kansas, Nebraska, Missouri and Oklahoma pageants.

 From 1986 until 2004, when Sarah French won Miss Photogenic, no Miss Arkansas Teen USA had placed or won an award at the national competition.
 From 2008 until 2010, Arkansas had placed at Miss Teen USA three consecutive years, including Stevi Perry winning their first Miss Teen USA title in 2008.

 Eight Miss Arkansas Teen USA titleholders have gone on to win the Miss Arkansas USA title and three have won Miss America state titles, more than any other state.

-The current Miss Arkansas Teen USA is Jewelia Reece of Lowell who was crowned on April 13, 2025 at The Center for the Arts in Russellville.
-She represented Arkansas at Miss Teen USA 2025.
+The current Miss Arkansas Teen USA is Raquel Olea of Maysville who was crowned on May 3, 2026, at The Center for the Arts in Russellville.
+She will represent Arkansas at Miss Teen USA 2026.